mysensors/NodeManager/README.md

 * Include all the files changed for your commit: `git add .`
 * Commit the changes: `git  commit -m"Use enum instead of define for defining each sensor #121"`
 * Push the branch with the changes to your repository: `git push origin <yourbranch>`
+* A compilation test under Github Actions should trigger, wait for the results to ensure your changes are still making the code compiling successfully
 * Visit `https://github.com/<username>/NodeManager/branches` and click the "New pull request" button just aside your newly created branch
 * Fill in the request with a significant title and description and select the "development" branch (this step is very important)
 * Submit the request and start the discussion.
 After a few seconds, the configured Continuous Integration tool will automatically compile your code and check for errors